 When I first spotted BookShark at a homeschool conference it looked very familiar to me—lots of real books for each level, parent guides to coordinate learning, and grid-charts showing what pages are to be read in each book each day.
 I thought it looked very similar to Sonlight's curriculum.
 It turns out that BookShark is a spin off from the owners of Sonlight, operating as a separate company.
 Since both programs are so similar to one another, read my review of Sonlight for a more comprehensive explanation of how both programs work.
-BookShark is available for kindergarten through eighth grade.
+BookShark is available for pre-kindergarten through tenth grade.

 BookShark's programs are a non-religious version of Sonlight's programs.
 Fifth grade world history probably reflects this more than most levels.
 Gone are the stories of missionaries and a particular emphasis on heroes of the Protestant faith.
 In their place are stories of Nelson Mandela, Gandhi, and Mother Teresa.